Celebration of the word is a daily reflection on scripture.

 We had a visit from our Open the Book team in school.
 Open the Book is an exciting storytelling project where Bible stories are shared with children in a way that is fun, interactive and memorable.
 Thank you for such a great assembly we look forward to seeing you again soon.

-Once of our Year 6 children recorded a Lenten reflection for the Youth Ministry Team’s ‘Time for Lent’
+One of our Year 6 children recorded a Lenten reflection for the Youth Ministry Team’s ‘Time for Lent’.

 ‘Time for Lent’ is a yearly programme of daily reflections to help people prepare for Easter, Our theme looked at the support needed to protect our migrant brothers and sisters.